tsteward/www.sallyanthonytaylor.com/obituary.md

 Sally had a heart to serve others and was an accomplished cook, baker, & seamstress.
 Her latter accomplishments included sewing Don's university graduation-gown & hood and Stacia's wedding & bridesmaids' dresses.
 She deeply loved her children and was effective in teaching them to be persons of character & talent.

 Prior to having children, Sally taught elementary school at the American Community School in Beirut, Lebanon and later at the International School of Kuala Lumpur, Malaysia.
 She was a wonderful stay-at-home Mom and volunteered at church and in the community.

-On this website, you can find links to view the memorial service, share memories with the family, schedule a time to video call the family, or donate to the memorial.